peru mountains

 • Day 7 – Fly to Lima

-For more South America backpacking routes and itineraries, follow the links below:
+For more South America routes and itineraries, follow the links below:

 Huaraz